University of Vermont Medical Center Day One Program - Burlington Vermont

 University of Vermont Medical Center Day One Program - Burlington, VT

-University Of Vermont Medical Center Day One Program is a methadone and general addiction treatment center in Burlington, VT, situated at 1 South Prospect Street in the 05401 zip code.
-University Of Vermont Medical Center Day One Program specializes in naltrexone administration, suboxone prescription and buprenorphine maintenance.
+University Of Vermont Medical Center Day One Program is an addiction and methadone treatment center in Burlington, VT, situated at 1 South Prospect Street in the 05401 zip code.
+University Of Vermont Medical Center Day One Program specializes in buprenorphine maintenance, naltrexone administration and relapse prevention from naltrexone.
 It is able to accommodate young adults and adults.
-Some of the treatment approaches used by University Of Vermont Medical Center Day One Program include 12-step facilitation, brief intervention and relapse prevention.
-In addition, it provides group counseling, substance use education and employment counseling or training.
+Some of the treatment approaches used by University Of Vermont Medical Center Day One Program include relapse prevention, dialectical behavior therapy and brief intervention.
+In addition, it provides substance use education, employment counseling or training and health education services.
 University Of Vermont Medical Center Day One Program caters its treatment program to men and women.

 Address: 1 South Prospect Street, Burlington, VT 05401